The Glasgow Law Practice Anti‐Money Laundering Policy

-It is the policy of The Glasgow Law Practice (“GLP”) to comply fully with applicable provisions of the Proceeds, of Crime Act 2002, Terrorism Act 2000 and the Money Laundering Regulations 2007 and all amending legislation.
+It is the policy of The Glasgow Law Practice (“GLP”) to comply fully with applicable provisions of the Proceeds, of Crime Act 2002, Terrorism Act 2000 and The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 and all amending legislation.

 2.2 By definition, money laundering is the practice of cleaning up money that has, for some reason, been obtained illegally.
 Often there is a complex trail involved so that the practice cannot be easily identified or traced.